Waitlisted Applicants FAQ

 When will I know if I've been admitted?

-How do you decide which waitlist applicants you'll admit?
+How do you decide which waitlisted applicants you'll admit?

-Once we get a clear picture of how many admitted students fail to meet the enrollment deposit deadline, we'll know how many waitlisted applicants to whom we'll admission.
+Once we get a clear picture of how many admitted students have not met the enrollment deposit deadline, we'll know how many waitlisted applicants to whom we'll offer admission.

 How many applicants are offered admission from the waitlist?